avinash-mall/streamlit-elastic-rag/README.md

 - **Multilingual Support:** Utilizes multilingual models for semantic search and document embedding as well as text extraction from pdf.
 - **Offline Support:** All the models required can be downloaded using provided scripts.
 Can be used in an offline environment.
 - **Document Embedding:** Embeds documents into Elasticsearch using dense vectors for efficient k-nearest neighbor (kNN) search.
 - **Streamlit Frontend:** Provides an intuitive chat interface for querying the documents, with responses that include citations.
+A conversational chatbot which is context aware.
 - **Admin Interface:** Separate admin interface for uploading documents and managing settings.
+Handle scanned documents using OCR.
 - **Multiple User Support:** Capable of handling multiple users simultaneously.

 ## Installation